The deception of talent

 How many times do we hear about talent?
 How many times have we heard that certain results can only be obtained if equipped with a particular talent?
 Let's try to make a micro analysis of 2 super samples.

-Take for example the first great champion: Cristiano Ronaldo.
-Blessed by the Lord with an incredible talent?
-Probably ... perhaps we should remind us of his obsession with everything you need to be the best.
-His teammates from Sporting Lisbon, for example, tell about how, sometimes, they found him alone in the middle of the night to train in the gym .
-Or we could talk about his 3,000 abdominals per day, or all exercise and the rigorous diet that allow him to have the vital parameters of a twenty year old (aged 34 today).
+Take, for example, the first truly great champion: Cristiano Ronaldo.
+Blessed by God with incredible talent?
+Probably… But perhaps we should remember his obsession with everything it takes to be the best.
+His Sporting Lisbon teammates, for example, recount how, sometimes, they would find him alone in the middle of the night training in the gym.
+Or we could talk about his 3,000 sit-ups a day, or all the exercise and strict diet that allow him to have the vital signs of a twenty-year-old (he's 34 today).

-We find another example in the Ultra Trail world, the mountain race over long distances: His Majesty Kilian Jornet, probably the strongest Utrarunner ever.
-Can we say that he too is an oily of the Lord?
-Probably yes, but even in this case we should take a look at his statistics.
-In 2018 he trained for over 800 hours, with a total of almost 465,000 meters of positive altitude difference (over 50 times the Everest).
-If we calculate that Kilian last year was stopped for 3 months due to 3 different injuries (in fact it was a year in which it trained little ...) we can see that the very strong Catalan athlete trained on average 3 hours a day .
+Another example can be found in the world of ultra-trail, long-distance mountain running: His Majesty Kilian Jornet, arguably the strongest ultrarunner of all time.
+Can we say he's also one of the Lord's anointed?
+Probably, but even then, we should take a look at his stats.
+In 2018, he trained for over 800 hours, with a total of nearly 465,000 meters of elevation gain (over 50 times Mount Everest).
+If we consider that Kilian was sidelined for three months last year due to three different injuries (in fact, it was a year in which he trained very little...), we can see that the incredibly strong Catalan athlete trained an average of three hours a day.

 "Don't tell me how much talent you own, tell me how hard work."